PyMVPA/PyMVPA/doc/source/tutorial4_classifiers.rst

 .. exercise::

-   What might be reasons why the error decreases in comparision to the dataset with voxel intensities?
+   What might be the reasons for the error decrease in comparison to the results on the dataset with voxel intensities?

 .. _singular value decomposition: http://en.wikipedia.org/wiki/Singular_value_decomposition